WFAN (AM)

-WFAN (660 kHz) is a commercial AM radio station licensed to New York, New York, with a sports radio format, branded "Sports Radio 66 AM and 101.9 FM" or "The Fan".
+WFAN (660 AM) is a commercial radio station licensed to serve New York City, with a sports radio format, branded "Sports Radio 66 AM and 101.9 FM" or "The Fan".
 Owned by Audacy, Inc., the station serves the New York metropolitan area, while its 50,000-watt clear channel signal can be heard at night throughout much of the eastern United States and Canada.
-WFAN's studios are located in the Hudson Square neighborhood of lower Manhattan and its transmitter is located on High Island in the Bronx.
+WFAN is also heard nationwide via SiriusXM satellite radio (channel 94).
+WFAN's studios are located in the Hudson Square neighborhood of lower Manhattan and its transmitter is sited on High Island in the Bronx.